 Why Is an Ideal Customer Profile Useful?

 Using ICP logic, you can help the sales team quickly prioritize their inbound and outbound prospecting.
 Let’s face it, they’re already doing this exercise on their own.
 Isn’t it better to make sure they’re working off data that actually correlates to a win?
-Humans are biased beings and are hardwired to remember negative experiences more readily than a positive experience.
+Humans are biased beings and are hardwired to remember negative experiences more readily than positive experiences.
 Don’t let your sales team throw out excellent leads because of one too many negative experiences.

 Similarly, understanding your contact database helps marketers better prioritize their campaign efforts.
 If you only have a few thousand dollars to spend on a direct mail campaign, with ICP in place you can only send it to the people who have the right firmographic and demographic traits.
 ICP can also inform paid social advertising or email campaigns and determine which trade shows make the most sense to attend.

-How to Create an Ideal Customer Profile
+How to Build an Ideal Customer Profile

 While it may be tempting to take your sales executive’s definition of the ICP at face value, a lot more goes into designing a reliable ideal customer profile model.

-01 Choose a Point of Optimization
+1 Choose a Point of Optimization

 ICP 101

 If your focus is increasing new customer acquisition and you have more than 50 Closed Won opportunities, you likely have enough data to start compiling a model.
 If you have less than fifty closed won new acquisition opportunities or have significantly altered your product line, you may need to look at a different data set.
-In these cases, it may make sense to focus on qualified opportunities created in the last few months to increase your minimum data set.
+In these cases, it may make sense to focus on qualified opportunities created in the last few months to increase your minimum data set

 If you’re brand new or opening a new market, take your best guess at your ideal customer profile and form a group of target accounts as a starting point for your model.